-Community Impacts section of this release.
+should continue to follow the advice recommended below in the Environmental, Health and Community Impacts section of this release.

 Of the plant's five engines used to pump wastewater into the facility, only two engines need to be operating during dry weather to handle the wastewater flow into the plant.
 The wastewater that is being processed is receiving primary treatment and chlorine disinfection, which are the key components of the sewage treatment process needed to restore water quality to the extent necessary to eliminate advisories at area beaches.
-DEP is still working around the clock to stabilize the operations that have been restored, and DEP has made significant progress on the systems necessary to perform secondary treatment.
+DEP is still working around the clock to stabilize the operations that have been restored and is putting affected systems back in working order.
+Over the past few days, the equipment necessary to attain secondary treatment has partially come online, allowing DEP to make progress achieving secondary treatment standards.

 As a backup in the event of further operational disruptions, DEP is in the process of installing an additional pumping system in case any further issues with the existing system arise.
-In order to minimize the discharge of wastewater from the plant, DEP yesterday began performing some small "pump arounds"-pumping wastewater flow out of an 84-inch sewer at West 117th St. in Manhattan that normally flows to the plant and pumping into a 42-inch sewer at Frederick Douglass Boulevard and 117th, which flows to the Wards Island Wastewater Treatment Plant.
+In order to minimize the discharge of wastewater from the plant, DEP on Thursday began performing some small "pump arounds"-pumping wastewater flow out of an 84-inch sewer at West 117th St. in Manhattan that normally flows to the plant and pumping into a 42-inch sewer at Frederick Douglass Boulevard and 117th, which flows to the Wards Island Wastewater Treatment Plant.